NxPKG/khulnasoft-docs/content/stream/webrtc-beta.md

 Every live input has a unique URL that one creator can be stream to.
 This URL should *only* be shared with the creator — anyone with this URL has the ability to stream live video to this live input.

-Copy the URL from the `webRTC` key in the API response (see above), or directly from the [Cloudflare Dashboard](https://dash.cloudflare.com/?to=/:account/stream/inputs).
+Copy the URL from the `webRTC` key in the API response (see above), or directly from the [Khulnasoft Dashboard](https://dash.Khulnasoft.com/?to=/:account/stream/inputs).

 Paste this URL into the provided [WHIP example code](https://github.com/cloudflare/workers-sdk/blob/main/templates/stream/webrtc/src/whip.html#L13).